Mechanical Engineering

 Prerequisites: ENGR 261.

-ENGR 305 Engineering Economics & Ethics2 Credits
+ENGR 305 Engineering Economics and Ethics2 Credits

 Applications of economics and ethics for mechanical engineers.
-Topics include cost concepts and design economics, money-time relationships, and comparison of alternatives.
+Topics include: cost concepts and design economics, money-time relationships, and comparison of alternatives.
 Engineering ethics includes personal vs. professional ethics, ethical problem-solving techniques, rights and responsibilities of engineers, and whistle-blowing.

 Terms Typically Offered: Fall.